zcassini/fcc-ruby-vagrant/README.md

 ### Vagrant Requirements
 We use 2 vagrant plugins:
--vagrant-vbguest automatically installs the host's VirtualBox Guest Additions on the guest system.
+- vagrant-vbguest automatically installs the host's VirtualBox Guest Additions on the guest system.
--vagrant-librarian-chef let's us automatically run chef when we fire up our machine.
+- vagrant-librarian-chef let's us automatically run chef when we fire up our machine.

 We install these plugins like so:
 1. vagrant plugin install vagrant-vbguest